Ajitesh2724/FD-Saathi/README.md

 ## ✨ Features

-### 🤖 Multilingual AI Chat
+###  Multilingual AI Chat
 Powered by Google Gemini 1.5 Flash.
 The AI detects whether you write in **Hindi, Bhojpuri, Awadhi, or English** and responds naturally in that exact dialect — no switching needed.

+###  Voice Input
+Speak your question in Hindi or English — the mic button transcribes your voice directly into the chat input using the browser's Speech Recognition API.

-### 🧮 Smart FD Calculator
+###  Smart FD Calculator
 Interactive sidebar calculator with a **bank selector** — choose any bank from the full list and see live maturity calculations with senior citizen bonus support.

-### 🪜 FD Laddering Planner
+###  FD Laddering Planner
 A first-of-its-kind feature for Indian retail investors.
 Split your total investment across 2-5 FDs with staggered maturities so you always have liquidity.
 Auto-suggests the top-N banks by rate, with a full bank picker so you can override any suggestion.

-### 🧾 TDS Calculator
+###  TDS Calculator
 Know exactly how much tax will be deducted on your FD interest.
 Includes Form 15G/15H guidance, PAN card advice, and slab-based breakdowns — fully multilingual.

-### 📁 FD Portfolio Tracker
+###  FD Portfolio Tracker
 Add, track, and delete your real FDs.
 See a visual progress bar for each FD, days remaining to maturity, interest earned, and a mini bar chart comparing all your FDs.

-### 📍 Branch Finder
+###  Branch Finder
 Find the nearest branch of any bank using live OpenStreetMap data.
 Includes helpline numbers, email, official branch locator links, and a full required-documents checklist for opening an FD.

-### 🎬 Demo Mode
+###  Demo Mode
 One-click demo that walks through a complete FD conversation so you can understand the product instantly without typing.

-### 📊 Live Rate Ticker
+###  Live Rate Ticker
 A scrolling ticker at the top shows real-time FD rates across all banks in the app.

-### 🎤 Voice Input
-Speak your question in Hindi or English — the mic button transcribes your voice directly into the chat input using the browser's Speech Recognition API.

-### 🔒 DICGC Safety
+###  DICGC Safety
 Every recommendation reminds users that their deposits are insured up to ₹5 lakh under DICGC — a key trust signal for first-time investors.

 ---

-## 🗂 Project Structure
+##  Project Structure

 ```
 FD-Saathi/